sabrinazhong/sabrinazhong.github.io/_posts/2019-11-1-pragmatics-in-conversation.md

 Or, the home automation system detects that I usually turn on the AC when the room temperature is at that level.
 Then, they figures out that I am probably asking them to turn it on for me.

-"Hey, it is hot here."
+- "Hey, it is hot here."
-"Ya, it seems the AC is off.
+- "Ya, it seems the AC is off.
 Do you want me to turn it on?"

 Well, you may say "why not just tell your voice assistant to open the windows or set the room temperature?
 Isn't that easier?"
 Of course, that definitely is going to work.
 However, as I mentioned above, people don't usually say what they mean.
-Or in the future, we don't threat voice user interfaces as just robots or computers anymore--they will more be like our personal assistants.
+You certainly don't want the voice assistant to call 911, when someone says, "I'm dying" or "I'm starving" unless there is a real emergency.
+Or in the future, we don't just treat voice user interfaces as robots or computers only--they will more be like our personal assistants.
 Moreover, if human always just give direct commands to their voice user interfaces, what's all the fun about playing with language?